-During an emergency, HCC employees are the natural first responders and are encouraged to assist students as needed.
+During an emergency, HCC employees are the natural first responders and are encouraged to assist students as needed during an emergency.
 If HCC has prior knowledge of a student with specific support needs, his/her instructors will be informed through a documented Safety Plan which should be followed as written.
 Any questions or concerns regarding a student's Safety Plan should be communicated with the Director of Student Wellness.

-If you feel you will need external support during an emergency or during campus emergency drills, due to an area of disability or impairment, it is your responsibility to make HCC aware of your needs.
-Please contact the Director of Human Resources to develop an employee Safety Plan.
+If you feel you will need external support during an emergency, or during campus emergency drills, due to an area of disability or impairment, it is your responsibility to make Haywood Community College is aware of your needs.
+Please contact the Director of Human Resources to develop a Safety Plan.